 By Nichole Seitz

-WDAY is owned by Forum Communications Co., a multimedia information company based in Fargo, and owns dozens of newspapers, websites and television and radio stations, and commercial printing plants in North Dakota, South Dakota, Minnesota and Wisconsin.
+WDAY and WDAZ are owned by Forum Communications Co.
+Forum Communications is a multimedia information company based in Fargo, N.D., and owns dozens of newspapers, websites, television and radio stations, and commercial printing facilities in North Dakota, South Dakota, Minnesota and Wisconsin.